 The Circuit Route Planner is $20 per month, and drivers can start a free trial today.

-Circuit for Teams starts at $40 per driver per month, and also has a free trial you can try.
+Circuit for Teams starts at $100 for your first two drivers per month, and also has a free trial you can try.

 Creating the Fastest Route with Circuit for Teams

 You can manually enter addresses directly on the Circuit for Teams mobile app (for both iPhone/iOS and Android devices) or through the web app.

 But if you’re dealing with several stops on every route, it’s faster to import your address list through our spreadsheet import feature.